 You can follow a similar strategy using the real names of non-celebrities.
 All in all, this may not end up gaining you access to a full Instagram account.
 If you’re looking for some additional photos of a specific person on Instagram, use their login ID to find photos of them posted on other sites.
 That’s an easy way to bypass Instagram’s own privacy protection—even if it’s only a temporary fix.

 Using Instagram Viewer Sites

 Searching Google for methods to view private Instagram profiles will bring up endless results of solutions and guides—including this one!—but It will also refer you to several websites with suspicious names that advertise the ability to view private profiles in just a few easy steps.
 These sites have names like “WatchInsta,” “Instaspy,” and “Private Instaviewer,” and they all seem to promise the same general idea: use their website to gain access to Instagram accounts marked as private without any extra steps, payments, or requirements.
 Some of them even promise complete anonymity or have chatrooms where you can discuss the app with other users.

 Unfortunately, after testing a few of the results from the first page or two of search results through Google, we absolutely do not recommend using these sites.
 They come from shady backgrounds at best, typically obscuring the name of the company behind the site.
-Despite the promise of “free” results, they often ask to fill out a survey or sweepstakes that requires a credit card or other form of payment to complete.
+Despite the promise of “free” results, they often ask you to fill out a survey or sweepstakes that requires a credit card or other form of payment to complete.
 Some of the sites also seem connected, displaying one name but then showing another site’s name when the survey request loads.
 We can’t suggest you use any of these sites when their backgrounds are unclear, or if they hide their origin on their website.
-Stay clear of these sites; they’re nothing but trouble for your account.
+Stay clear of these sites; they’re nothing but trouble for your account and overall internet safety.